wp-plugins/editorial-calendar/readme.txt

 The calendar is now translated into German.
 Thanks to Matthias Nattke who uses the Editorial Calendar on his site <a href="http://www.kikamagazin.de">Kikamagazin Bloggt</a>.

+The calendar is now supporting a special post type "edcal_show_calendar_" to make sure certain custom post types don't show up in the calendar.

 = 1.4 =

 * We now have a new look and feel for the quick edit dialog and a few other elements to match WordPress 3.2.